8 Best Sewing Machines for Monogramming Everything

 - Design Import: None

-This font is a one-size, one style-fits-all font, is not “decorative,” and is an unchangeable 1/4″ tall.
+The Brother HC1850 sewing machine is a computerized sewing and quilting machine with one monogramming font.
+This font is one-size, one-style-fits-all, not “decorative,” and is an unchangeable 1/4″ tall.
 It’s also not a font you can use to make traditional 3-letter monograms where the middle letter is larger.

-The Brother HC1850 sewing machine is a full-featured Brother sewing machine.
-It comes with a detachable, wide table and a small LCD screen, allowing for stitch selection and changing stitch length or width.
+This Brother sewing machine has a detachable, wide table and a small LCD screen, which allows for stitch selection and changing stitch length or width.

 It also has an automatic needle threader, automatic drop feed, and a jam-resistant, top-drop bobbin.
 As a loyal Brother sewing machine user, I can attest to how easy setting up and threading a Brother sewing machine is.